-Applications should be submitted electronically to the Secretary before March 31st.
+Applications should be submitted electronically to the Secretary before March 31st, or October 31st.
 Instructions on how to complete the application form are included with the form.
 Applicants are urged to read the instructions completely to ensure that their application meets the Foundation’s grant criteria and that it is properly completed.
 Incomplete applications will not be returned for correction and any material in the application in excess of the five page limit will not be circulated for review.

 A complete application should include the summary page and the application form (which includes the budget):